Found a cavity and wondering if you can just ignore it for a while?

 The symptoms of cavities vary, depending on the location and how deep the cavity has spread.
 The most common symptoms include

-- Holes or pits in your teeth that you can see
+- Holes, pits, or staining in your teeth that you can see

 Complications of an untreated cavity

-When the cavity spreads deep enough to reach the pulp, the nerve is exposed.
-This allows the bacteria to easily transport from the tooth to the surrounding gums and bone, resulting in swelling and inflammation, associated with the cavity.
+The nerve is exposed when the cavity spreads deep enough to reach the pulp.
+This allows the bacteria to easily transport from the tooth to the surrounding gums and bone, resulting in swelling and inflammation associated with the cavity.

-With the spread of bacterial infection, there is a risk of abscesses, which are filled with pus, and that could become infected without proper care.
+With the spread of bacterial infection, there is a risk of abscesses filled with pus, which could become infected without proper care.

 Preventing and Treating Cavities